 Stakeholder Interview

-Have you ever been involved with a charity event?
+Have you ever been involved in charity events?

 Design